nyu-dl/dl4ir-webnav/README.md

 - wiki.hdf5: English Wikipedia articles and hyperlinks (compiled from the [dump file of September/2015](https://dumps.wikimedia.org/enwiki/20150901/enwiki-20150901-pages-articles.xml.bz2)).
 - wiki_emb.hdf5: Articles' embeddings, computed as the average word vector representation of all the words in the article.
-This file is used to speed-up training by providing pre-computed embeddings  as in ["Learning to Understand Phrases by Embedding the Dictionary"](http://arxiv.org/pdf/1504.00548v3.pdf).
+This file is used to speed-up training by providing pre-computed embeddings.
 - queries_paths.zip: queries and paths (list of pages to be followed until the target node is reached).
-- D_cbow_pdw_8B.pkl: a python dictionary containing 374,000 words where the values are pretrained embeddings as in (http://arxiv.org/pdf/1504.00548v3.pdf).
+- D_cbow_pdw_8B.pkl: a python dictionary containing 374,000 words where the values are pretrained embeddings as in ["Learning to Understand Phrases by Embedding the Dictionary"](http://arxiv.org/pdf/1504.00548v3.pdf).
 - wiki_idf.pkl: a python dictionary containing 374,000 words where the values are the Inverse Document Frequencies (IDF) computed from the English Wikipedia.
 - cat_pages.pkl: a python dictionary where the keys are the Wikipedia's categories and the values are the lists of pages inside the categories.
 - page_pos.pkl: a python dictionary where the keys are the articles' titles and the values are the page positions (offset in bytes) in the Wikipedia's dump file.